MillsapTatiana-FS/2304-WDV359-MillsapTatiana/docs/Project and Proposal.md

 *Explain your audience’s pain points that are contributing to their defined problem and their impact on the user.
 Primary Research should support your explanations.*

-The main pain point is finding crystals from an authentic source.
+The main pain point is finding crystals from an authentic source that you won't be overcharged for or have to wait close to months to receive.